-- 20. Revenue, Vacancy, and Expense Trends.
+21. Revenue, Vacancy, and Expense Trends.
 Revenue should be trended at 2% per year, operating expenses at 3%.
-Vacancy and collection loss will be underwritten at the higher of 7% or a percentage that DCA determines is appropriate based on market and historical information for the proposed project area. - 21.
+Vacancy and collection loss will be underwritten at the higher of

+- 7% or a percentage that DCA determines is appropriate based on market and historical information for the proposed project area. - 22.
 Soft Cost Contingency.
-"Soft cost" or "total project" contingency, over and above the allowed construction contingency, will not be permitted as a budgeted line item. - 22.
+"Soft cost" or "total project" contingency, over and above the allowed construction contingency, will not be permitted as a budgeted line item. - 23.
 State Tax Credit.
-DCA will not allocate state tax credits to a project that shows a price less than the reasonable fair market price for credits. - 23.
-Tax Credit Percentages.
-During the competitive round, for the purpose of the application review, the Applicable Credit Percentage for the month preceding the Application Submission deadline should be utilized.
+DCA will not allocate state tax credits to a project that shows a price less than the reasonable fair market price for credits.